HHS/simpler-grants-gov/documentation/milestones/individual_milestones/communication_platforms.md

   - [ ] Code for managing and deploying these services is deployed to `main` & PROD (if necessary)
   - [ ] An ADR has been recorded which documents the tool chosen and the reasons for selecting it
   - [ ] An ADR has been recorded which outlines the norms around how these tools should be used collectively as part of a broader team communication plan
+- [ ] Ticketing system is live with the following conditions satisfied:
+  - [ ] At least 1 ticket has been created and assigned to an epic (or an equivalent concept).
+  - [ ] Without logging in, members of the public can see tickets that are being worked on.
+  - [ ] Default 'templates' have been created for tickets, epics, etc, that have the fields we've decided are necessary for the project.
+  - [ ] Users can track tickets in sprints and monitor things like burndown.
+  - [ ] Members of the public can submit feature requests or report bugs
 - [ ] Chat is live with the following conditions satisfied:
   - [ ] Users can post messages to public channels (potentially with some restrictions applied).
   - [ ] Users can send private messages to each other as well as view private and public channels.
   - [ ] Users can reply to messages in a thread that other users can see.
   - [ ] Users can use emojis to react to messages.
+- [ ] Calendar is live with the following conditions satisfied:
+  - [ ] At least 1 event has been added
+  - [ ] Without logging in, members of the public can see calendar events that are open to the public
+  - [ ] Members of the public can copy events to their own calendar and/or RSVP to attend the event
+- [ ] Video conference is live with the following conditions satisfied
+  - [ ] At least one public meeting has been hosted
+  - [ ] At least one public meeting has been recorded, with recording and transcript uploaded to the wiki
+  - [ ] Users can join the call via video or phone
+  - [ ] Users can access a live transcript during the video call
 - [ ] Wiki is live with the following conditions satisfied:
   - [ ] At least 1 document has been added to the wiki (preferably the onboarding instructions for these tools)
   - [ ] Without logging in, members of the public can see wiki documents.
   - [ ] Users can see history of changes to all documents.
   - [ ] Web analytics have been integrated into the wiki and administrators can report on unique users, page views, etc.
-- [ ] Ticketing system is live with the following conditions satisfied:
-  - [ ] At least 1 ticket has been created and assigned to an epic (or an equivalent concept).
-  - [ ] Without logging in, members of the public can see tickets that are being worked on.
-  - [ ] Default 'templates' have been created for tickets, epics, etc, that have the fields we've decided are necessary for the project.
-  - [ ] Users can track tickets in sprints and monitor things like burndown.
-  - [ ] Members of the public can submit feature requests or report bugs
-- [ ] Calendar is live with the following conditions satisfied:
-  - [ ] At least 1 event has been added
-  - [ ] Without logging in, members of the public can see calendar events that are open to the public
-  - [ ] Members of the public can copy events to their own calendar and/or RSVP to attend the event
 - [ ] Email listserv is live with the following conditions satisfied
   - [ ] At least one email has been sent out to the listserv
   - [ ] Any member of the listserv can send emails to the entire listserv